GraveyardDuck/Minor-Planet-Mayhem/README.md

 * GPU: An OpenGL 2.1 compatible graphics card
 * CPU: 2.40 GHz or faster recommended
-* RAM: At least 100 - 200 MB available at time of play
+* RAM: Approximately 50 MB available at time of play

 ##Controls